ryanmaguire/libtmpl/README.md

 ```

 ### Some Warnings
+Apple's version of clang does **NOT** support OpenMP, and the `-fopenmp` option
+will result in an error.
+Homebrew has versions of clang and gcc that do support
+OpenMP.

 On Debian GNU/Linux 10 (Buster), there are two problems with PCC and TCC.
 The version of TCC (the Tiny C Compiler) that ships with Debian 10 does not
 accept 0.0 * HUGE_VAL as a compiler-time constant.
 This value is used to